Skip to content

 If YES, are IFRS Accounting Standards REQUIRED or PERMITTED?

-IFRS Standards are required.
+IFRS Accounting Standards are required.

 Does that apply to ALL domestic companies whose securities trade in a public market, or only SOME?
 If some, which ones?